gmikeatencio/Homework4final/class-content/02-html-css-bootstrap-three-days/2-Homework/Instructions/homework-instructions.md

 5. **Protip**: Use the Chrome extensions [Window Resizer](https://chrome.google.com/webstore/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh) and [Browser Width](https://chrome.google.com/webstore/detail/browser-width/mlnegepkjlccabakompdmbcmdieaideh) to see the browser dimensions in Chrome.*

 ### Assignment Two Instructions (Bootstrap)
+For this assignment, we're giving you two options.
+The first is recommended but the latter may be more exciting for those of you looking to implement a cool theme you find online.

-1. Create an `assignment2` repo on GitHub and clone it to your computer.
-Inside your cloned repo, create `index.html`, `portfolio.html` and `contact.html`.
+1. Inside your `assignment2` folder, create `style.css`, `index.html`, `portfolio.html`, and `contact.html`.

+2. Using Boostrap compononents and css, recreate your first homework assignment.

+- OR

-2. Find a Bootstrap theme that you like (or make your own!).
+1. Find a Bootstrap theme that you like (or make your own!).
 There are plenty of free options available, or you can pay for one if you choose.
 Here are a few site where you can find themes.
   * [Wrap Bootstrap](https://wrapbootstrap.com/themes/portfolios)
   * [Boots Watch](https://bootswatch.com/)
   * [Start Bootstrap](http://startbootstrap.com/template-categories/portfolios/)